AncientAbacus/US-Power-Outage-Trends/README.md

 | Fall   |                                0.257143 |
 | Summer |                                0.214286 |
 | Spring |                                0.157143 |

+To run this hypothesis test, we ran np.random.multinomial, which provides a simulation of tests under the null hypothesis.
+To calculate the p-value, we compared the results of these California distribution simulations with the given population distribution of the U.S. With a p-value cutoff of 0.05, we reject the null hypothesis and conclude that there is evidence to support the claim that California experiences a different frequency of severe weather power outages each season than the rest of the country.

 <iframe src="assets/HT1.html" width=800 height=600 frameBorder=0></iframe>